eike-welk/scala-symbolic-algebra-examples/README.rst

         let (a:=f, a$x:=diff(f, x)) in diff(g, x)

-.. [#maxima] This idea was taken from the computer algebra program *Maxima*, it is intended
-       to simplify the algorithms.
+.. [#maxima] The ideas for n-ary operators (additon, multiplication), and for the ommission of subtraction and division nodes, were taken from the computer algebra program *Maxima*.
+It is intended to simplify the algorithms.